libcellml/docs-howto/edit_model.rst

 Editing collections
 ===================
-General families of functions are available for editing collections, but take the form of :code:`addXyz` and :code:`removeXyz`, :code:`takeXyz` and :code:`replaceXyz`, as explained in :asides:`Understanding collections<understanding_collections>`.
+General families of functions are available for editing collections, but take the form of :code:`addXyz` and :code:`removeXyz`, :code:`takeXyz` and :code:`replaceXyz`, as explained in :aside:`Understanding collections<understanding_collections>`.

 Some example snippets are shown below: